MM-SalvoDragotta/Professional-README-Generator/README.md

 This command-line application dynamically generates a professional README file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer)

-The following animation shows the web application's appearance and functionality:
+The following animation shows the README Generator appearance and functionality:

 ![Professional README Generator.gif](./src/READMEGenerator.gif)

 A sample README generated using the application can be found here [README test ](./src/README_Test.md)